Some designers build a silhouette. Isaac Mizrahi built a persona.

 He arrived in fashion with speed and authority

 Mizrahi's own brand history and CFDA profile establish the basic early pattern.
 He launched his label in the late 1980s, won the CFDA's Perry Ellis award for emerging talent, then took multiple Womenswear Designer of the Year honors.
-From the start, he was not merely commercially visible.
-He was critically central.
+From the start, he was critically central as well as commercially visible.

 That quick rise gave him permission to experiment from a position of legitimacy.
 He was not making side projects because fashion rejected him.
 He was expanding outward because his fashion work had already made him difficult to ignore.